-In 2016, the executive board granted an aggregate of 30,709 free shares to all of our employees and senior management, and in 2017, the board of directors granted them an aggregate of 41,196 free shares.
+In 2017, the board of directors granted an aggregate of 41,196 free shares to all of our employees and senior management, and in 2018, the board of directors granted them an aggregate of 37,072 free shares.

 Our board of directors has the authority to administer the free shares plans.
 Our board of directors determines the recipients, the dates of grant, the number of free shares to be granted and the terms and conditions of the free shares, including the length of their vesting period (starting on the grant date, during which the beneficiary holds a right to acquire shares for free but has not yet acquired any shares) and holding period (starting when the shares are issued and definitively acquired but may not be transferred by the recipient) within the limits determined by the shareholders.
 Our shareholders have determined that the vesting period should be set by the board of directors and should not be less than two years from the date of grant and that the optimal holding period should be set by the board of directors.
 From the beginning of the vesting period, the cumulated vesting and holding period should not be less than three years.